Key takeaways

 Methocarbamol dosage for dogs

 Methocarbamol dosages depend on whether the drug is given by mouth or injected into a vein.
 The standard oral dose is 61–132 mg/kg per day divided into two or three daily doses.
-The standard IV dose is 44 mg/kg up to a maximum dose of 330 mg/kg.
+The standard IV dose is 44 mg/kg up to a maximum dose of 330 mg/kg per day.

 Plumb’s Veterinary Drug Manual lists several methocarbamol dosages for different conditions:

-- To relieve moderate conditions: 132 mg/kg taken by mouth each day but divided into doses taken every eight or twelve hours OR 44 mg/kg IV injection
+- To relieve moderate conditions: 132 mg/kg taken by mouth each day, but divided into doses taken every eight or 12 hours, or 44 mg/kg IV injection

 - To treat muscle stiffness due to intervertebral disc disease: 15–20 mg/kg taken by mouth three times daily